 Philadelphia Furniture Bank

 Philadelphia Furniture Bank is the centralized resource for furniture for human service organizations from across Philadelphia.
-They help people out of homelessness with the help of the furniture donations they received.
-They rely on furniture donations from individuals and businesses in order to operate and since late 2014 Philadelphia Furniture Bank has furnished more than 4,500 homes.
+They help people out of homelessness with the help of the furniture donations they receive.
+They rely on furniture donations from individuals and businesses in order to operate, and since late 2014, Philadelphia Furniture Bank has furnished more than 4,500 homes.

 Drop off location: